Host |

 n.

-That faction of the
+That faction of the right that advocates

 a strict set of mores for the entire nation.